Presence Starter

 - What is a weakness you have worked on, and where are you in that work now?

 Practice one question at a time.
-Resist coaching in bulk.
+One observation per turn (Rule 4).

 1. Ask one question, then stop.
 Let them answer in their own words, however rough.
 Do not fill the silence.